 Effects of the project to sensitive populations are minimized by using an existing roadway corridor and an elevated expressway that eliminates the need for new ROW and relocations.
-However, the Preferred Alternative will result in increased aesthetic and noise effects that require mitigation.
+However, the Preferred Alternative will result in increased aesthetic and noise effects that require evaluation of potential mitigation.